LeoVanRensburg/swe-3313-fall-2025-team-07/requirements/README.md

 *   **Estimated Effort:** 1.5 days
 *   **Type:** Functional
 *   **Description:** A logged-in user must be able to access a "My Orders" page from their account.
 This page will list all their past orders.
 Clicking on a specific order will display the full receipt for that transaction.

+Gemini 2.5 Pro was used to help edit and verify the requirements to ensure accuracy.